Owner’s equity equation: How to calculate what’s truly yours

 3. Plan distributions thoughtfully with equity visibility.
 Taking draws is normal and appropriate, but understanding the impact on your equity position helps you balance current income needs against long-term wealth building.

-4. Assess business value using Equity as a starting point.
+4. Assess business value using equity as a starting point.
 While business valuations involve more complexity, owner's equity provides a floor value that grounds expectations in financial reality.

 The owner's equity equation tells you what you have truly built.
 That financial clarity and confidence helps you make better decisions about growth, distributions, and the future of your consulting firm.